beddalumia/DMFT-LAB/+runDMFT/README.md

 #### Production

-- `dry_line()` The most basic scenario: linear increase of U, no feedback, just some noninvasive check of convergence to flag out, _a posteriori_, which points should be discarded.
+- `dry_line()` The most basic scenario: linear increase of U, no feedback, just some noninvasive check of convergence to flag out, _a posteriori_, which points should be discarded. **[deprecated]**

+- `vec_line()` New API for dry lines (see above): instead of passing a start, step and stop values for a linear span, you just directly pass an array, built the way you prefer.
+The original behavior of `dry_line()` is obtained by simply passing `start:step:stop`, as easy as it gets.
+Silly me for not writing it this way the firs time.

 - `autostop_line()` Basic linspace in U, without any adaptive feedback mechanism.
 Just stops the moment dmft does not converge (to avoid wasting cpu-time).